• Skip to content

 • Tweet

-These Sriracha Veggie Burgers are not your typical veggie burger.
-They’re healthy, gluten-free, and kick the heat up a notch with the awesomeness of sriracha.
+These Spicy Veggie Burgers are not your typical burger.
+They're healthy, gluten-free, and kick the heat up a notch with the awesomeness of sriracha.
 No one will call these burgers ordinary!

 Sriracha Veggie Burgers